IntangibleMatter/intangibles-misc-balatro-mods/yurilatro/readme.md

 - Yuri
     - RARE, $8
-    - Gives x1 mult for each queen if you have a pair of queens in your played hand.
+    - Gives x1 mult for each played queen if you have a pair of queens in your played hand.
 - Yaoi
     - RARE, $8
-    - Gives x1 mult for each King or Jack if you have a pair of either in your played hand.
+    - Gives x1 mult for each played King or Jack if you have a pair of either in your played hand.